EnKrypt/arvind.io/src/pages/posts/the-great-race-to-surrender-our-privacy/index.md

 The point was more to get you to think about privacy in the context of your online activity.
 There are enough data breaches happening all the time by malicious attackers, that we don't really need to give away our data willingly on top of it.

-Given how many software devs in this country struggle at implementing basic security for websites and software, I'm honestly impressed that we managed to tell Zuckerberg to fuck right off when he pitched Free Basics to us.[^9] Somehow that gives me hope that we might not be a lost cause just yet, and we can eventually stop all our Whatsapp forwarding uncles from telling some surveillance worker their bank balance along with how there was not enough chutney with their dosa everyday.
+Given the general apathy in this country toward good tech practices, I'm honestly impressed that we managed to tell Zuckerberg to fuck right off when he pitched Free Basics to us.[^9] Somehow that gives me hope that we might not be a lost cause just yet, and we can eventually stop all our Whatsapp forwarding uncles from telling some surveillance worker their bank balance along with how there was not enough chutney with their dosa everyday.

 &nbsp;